Best Breakfasts in Edinburgh

 [Image credit: Loudons Facebook]

-Loudons bakery and café in Fountainbridge is so good that it comes recommended by the Guardian newspaper and the List Food & Drink Magazine.
-Their home made oat granola is a delicious combination of fresh oats, fruit, yoghurt and compote.
-Why not try their poached eggs with avocado on toast and cherry tomato compote?
+Loudons bakery and café in Fountainbridge is so good that it comes recommended by the Guardian newspaper and The List Food and Drink Magazine.
+Their homemade oat granola is a delicious combination of fresh oats, fruit, yoghurt and compote.
+Why not try their poached eggs with avocado on homemade raisin soda bread?
 Traditional breakfast items include bacon and eggs and scrambled eggs and smoked salmon.
-Eggs benedict are another popular choice – English muffin with home made hollandaise sauce and tomatoes served with your selection of roast gammon, sautéed spinach or smoked salmon.
+Eggs benedict are another popular choice – English muffins with home made hollandaise sauce and tomatoes served with your selection of pulled pork, sautéed spinach or smoked salmon.
 All their delicious breads and cakes are made on-site and also include a fantastic selection of gluten free and dairy free cakes.

 Henri of Edinburgh